patel-abhinav/patel-abhinav/README.md

 - any collaboration work,
 - data analyst projects(development or research),
-- open to job, internships and
+- open to jobs, internships and
 - available for guidance and feedback from experienced professionals to enhance technical and analytical capabilities.

 ## Skills: